dsa-2/docs/Header-Structure.md

     <td>-</td>
     <td>-</td></tr>
     <tr><td colspan="9">
-      list and subscribe response that comes for a publish request will always have a source path.
+      list and subscribe response that comes for a observe request will always have a source path.
     </td></tr>
 </table>